WGLab/dragonstar2019/day2_alignment/README.md

 <img src="https://user-images.githubusercontent.com/16017780/62091854-f768c380-b240-11e9-8fde-375e4d71a651.png" width="600" height="500" />

 ###### Per base sequence content
- Show the percentage of A/C/G/G for each position of all reads
+ Show the percentage of A/C/G/G for each position of all reads.
+All nucleotides should have similar percentage across all positions, shown in the figure.

-*Potential issues:*
-All nucleotides should have similar percentage across all positions.
-In this figure, the first 12 bases have biased fragmentation produced by priming using random hexamers.
-This is not a problem which can be fixed by processing, and it doesn't seem to adversely affect the ability to measure expression.

 <img src="https://user-images.githubusercontent.com/16017780/62091851-f768c380-b240-11e9-91dc-4235201fa21d.png" width="600" height="500" />